What Is Specific Performance Of A Contract?

 Indeed, there are certain types of contracts for which monetary damages will not suffice.
 In New York, the following contracts may be eligible for a specific performance remedy:

-• The subject matter of the contract is unique, such as real property or custom-made goods
+• The subject matter of the contract is unique, such as real property or custom-made goods.

-• There is no established market value for the subject matter of the contract
+• There is no established market value for the subject matter of the contract.

-• The amount of damages is difficult to calculate
+• The amount of damages is difficult to calculate.

-If you’re defending against a specific performance claim, you may argue that monetary damages are more appropriate.
-In particular, you can try to show that these damages can, in fact, be calculated.
 You may also dispute whether the subject matter is unique or there is no readily determinable market value.
 Take, for instance, the issue of custom-made goods.
 One limitation is that there has to be something special about the goods other than their price.

 However, these arguments alone may not be enough.
 Even if, for instance, the damages can be calculated, the judge could opt for a specific performance remedy.
 The judge will be on the lookout for the most efficient and certain remedy, and that could be a specific performance.